Do you like to visit museums when you travel? What’s the cutest, quirkiest or most bizarre museum you’ve been to?

 My favorite part of the museum was the Art History section.
 A teddy Mona Lisa, a Warhol and a handful of scenes from famous Renaissance works.
 It was pretty impressive.

 Popular Korean dramas and the Teddy Bear Museum

 But let’s get down to the real reason I sought out the museum.
-If you’ve ever seen the popular K-drama show, The Palace (or Gung or Princess Diaries), then you’ll know part of the fascination tourists visiting Korea can have with Jeju’s Teddy Bear Museum.
+If you’ve ever seen the popular Korean drama show, The Palace (or Gung or Princess Diaries), then you’ll know part of the fascination tourists visiting Korea can have with Jeju’s Teddy Bear Museum.

 The show features cute opening and closing scenes with teddies re-enacting scenes which took place in the show.
 Not to mention, an episode is shot at the museum.
 In a way, the popularity of the television series has helped popularize the museum for tourists like myself, visiting Korea.

 My visit to the Teddy Museum was surprisingly fun.
 It ranks high on the ‘awwww cute‘ factor.
-Inevitably, I ended up buying one of these furry creatures at the museum store (which is very unlike my personality to get a stuffed animal toy for myself)!
+Inevitably, I ended up buying one of these furry creatures at the museum store.

 Would I go again?
 Yes.
 In fact, I visited it on a trip to Jeju a few months later.